JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-uikit-integration.md

 }
 ```

-This function is called when the observable message state changes its value.
-The function updates the internal state of
-the `UITextField` so that the user sees the updated value.
+The function updates the `text` attribute of the `UITextField` so that the user sees the updated value.

 Explore the code for this example in
 this [sample project](https://github.com/JetBrains/compose-multiplatform/tree/master/examples/interop/ios-uikit-in-compose).